meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

 2. **in the signup route:**

 - If the method is 'POST' take the inputs and create a user with email & password.
-- Don't forget to store the user in the login session and to use try and except.
+- Store the user in the `session` and also add a key `"quotes"` to the `session` whose value is an empty list.
-- Send the user to the `/home` route.
+- When the user submits, send the user to the `/home` route.

 ## Part 3: Sign In